 NYC food walking tours are a great way to escape Midtown, take a break from the New York City Christmas tours, and find out the secrets of more off-the-beaten-path neighborhoods like Little Italy and China Town.
 Ahoy New York Food Tours takes small groups to family owned shops, restaurants, and locations that have been in existence for over 100 years – and for the US, that’s amazing!
 You’ll learn about the best places to eat and the interesting history from an NYC insider.

 Book Ahoy NYC Food Walking Tours online.
-Tickets are $55 per adult and the tour lasts approximately 3 hours.
+The tour lasts approximately 3 hours.